MemeLabs/strims/README.md

 2.) copy `hack/svc/config.sample.yaml` to `hack/svc/config.yaml`

 3.) create a user profile
+  - on windows you may run into permissions issues on this step if you run this command from inside the /hack/svc folder.
+Instead you can run this from the root of the container: /workspaces/strims
+  - you can also generate the certificates outside the container process, and then copy & paste the contents into files inside the container
+  - you will also have to install the certificates on the root machine (i.e outside the container) using MMC.exe, following the steps [here](/hack/tls/README.md)
 ```sh
 $ go run ./cmd/svc add-profile -config ./hack/svc/config.yaml -username dev -password secret
 2022/06/01 13:48:18 74880235203461122
 2022/06/01 13:48:18 DnLta2pK2GlRLHTobM2jKecX/XNqD4OGDjwWSOs0o7s=
 ```

 4.) copy the id and auth key into `config.yaml` in `session/headless` ex:
 ```yaml